sous-chefs/filesystem/README.md

 Description
 ===========

-This cookbook exists to generically define and create filesystems with the minimum of inputs.
+This cookbook exists to generically define and create block device filesystems with the minimum of inputs.

 This cookbook supports four main types of block devices: